 The famous city of lakes is a perfect place to visit with your family or friends.
-There are many historical places to visit in Udaipur.
-Udaipur is as also popular for its vibrant markets, iconic temples, and palatial buildings as it is for its scenic lakes – Pichola, Fateh Sagar, and Jaisamand.
+There are many historical places in Udaipur.
+Udaipur is also popular for its vibrant markets, iconic temples, and palatial buildings as it is for its scenic lakes – Pichola, Fateh Sagar, and Jaisamand.
+There are some Interesting Facts about Udaipur, that tell about its uniqueness of history.
 Once home to the valiant Mewar dynasty, Udaipur boasts of rich history, culture, and traditions.

 1. Jagdish Temple, Udaipur

-Jagdish Temple, built-in 1651, is one of the best historical places to visit in Udaipur.
+Jagdish Temple, built in 1651, is one of the best historical places in Udaipur, Rajasthan.
 Dedicated to Lord Vishnu, this temple was built by Maharana Jagat Singh, who ruled the region from 1628 to 1653.
 This three-storied temple has finely decorated Indo-Aryan architecture and has beautifully carved pillars.
 Its 24-meter-high spire displays intricately sculpted images of musicians, elephants, dancers, and horsemen.

 Interestingly, the idol of the presiding deity in the sanctum sanctorum has been carved out of a single piece of black stone.
 Apart from this, four small temples dedicated to Lord Shiva, Lord Ganesha, Goddess Shakti, and Sun God are also present in the temple premises.
 A visit to this religious place will bring good luck in your Udaipur trip and yes, lots of wonderful memories too!